Were you injured in a sideswipe car accident?

 Experienced Sideswipe Accident Attorneys in Chicago

-The impact of a sideswipe crash is often described as a glancing blow but this fails to adequately convey the devastating nature of many of these accidents.
-As these crashes tend to occur on expressways, the vehicles involved are usually traveling at high speeds, increasing the amount of force involved in the crash and making it likely that serious damage will result.
+The impact of a sideswipe crash is often described as a glancing blow.
+However, this fails to adequately convey the devastating nature of many of these accidents.
+As these crashes tend to occur on expressways, the vehicles are usually traveling at high speeds.
+This increases the amount of force in the crash and makes it likely that serious damage will result.

-The initial impact of a sideswipe crash is not the only concerning factor in these accidents as there is likely to be a loss of vehicular control or a secondary impact in many cases.
-When a blow to the side of a vehicle occurs, the driver of the vehicle may lose control of his or her car, sending the vehicle in the opposite direction of the impact.
+The initial impact of a sideswipe crash is not the only concerning factor in these accidents.
+There is likely to be a loss of vehicle control or a secondary impact in many cases.
+When a blow to the side of a vehicle occurs, the driver of that vehicle may lose control of the car.
+This may send the vehicle in a different direction.

-Often this means the vehicle travels towards the shoulder of the road where it may strike a guardrail or a cement barrier.
-Other times, where no barrier exists, an uncontrolled vehicle may leave the road's surface and contact the soft ground surrounding the area on the shoulder or in a median, increasing the chances that the vehicle will roll.
+Often this means the vehicle travels towards the shoulder of the road.
+Here, it may strike a guardrail or a cement barrier.
+Other times, where no barrier exists, an out of control vehicle may leave the road's surface and contact the soft ground surrounding the area on the shoulder or in a median.
+This increases the chances that the vehicle will roll.

-With high speeds, intense forces upon impact, and the potential for multiple impacts or even a rollover, it is not surprising that victims of sideswipe accidents suffer injuries ranging from bumps and bruises to serious physical trauma to death.
+With high speeds, intense forces upon impact, and the potential for multiple impacts or even a rollover, it is not surprising that victims of sideswipe accidents suffer injuries.
+It can range from bumps and bruises to serious physical trauma to death.

 Compensation for Sideswipe Accident Victims

-Following an accident, a victim must assert the right to make a recovery within a time defined by the law or the victim will be forever barred from making such a claim.
-For this reason and others, it is always a good idea to speak with a lawyer after a collision to learn if you have a claim and to make sure your rights are protected.
+Following an accident, a victim must assert the right to make a recovery within a time defined by the law.
+If not, the victim will be forever barred from making such a claim.
+For this reason and others, it is always a good idea to speak with a lawyer after a collision.
+You will want to learn if you have a claim and to make sure your rights are protected.